Lewis and Clark's Columbia River

 Click image to enlarge

 Port Kelley and Spring Gulch Creek.
-Downstream view of the Port Kelley, with Spring Gulch drainage visible on the left bank (v-shape valley on left), as seen from Washington State Highway 730, south of Wallula Junction.
+Port Kelley with Spring Gulch drainage visible (v-shape valley), as seen from Washington State Highway 730, south of Wallula Junction.
 Image taken September 29, 2003.

 View from Spring Gulch ...